longzheng/open-dynamic-export/docs/configuration/battery.md

 Grid charging is designed to be controlled by external automation tools via MQTT or fixed setpoints.
 No built-in tariff or forecasting logic is included — integration with tools like [EMHASS](https://github.com/davidusb-geek/emhass), Home Assistant automations, or time-of-use tariff schedules is left to the external controller.

+> [!TIP]
+> When using MQTT to control grid charging, configure `stalenessTimeoutSeconds` on the MQTT setpoint as a dead-man's switch.
+If the external automation tool crashes or loses connectivity, the MQTT setpoints will be discarded after the timeout and the system falls back to fixed setpoints (which should have `batteryGridChargingEnabled` absent or `false`).
+See [MQTT Setpoint Staleness Timeout](#mqtt-setpoint-staleness-timeout) for configuration details.

 **Example: MQTT-controlled grid charging for time-of-use tariffs**

 ```jsonc